Dates / Deadlines:

 The city itself, which was the capital of Russia under the later czars, was planned and built by renowned architects and is a fascinating blend of Western and Russian architecture.
-St. Petersburg State University was founded in 1724 by order of Czar Peter I and is located along the banks of the Neva in a beautiful old part of the city.
+St. Petersburg State University was founded in 1724 by order of Tsar Peter I and is located along the banks of the Neva in a beautiful old part of the city.

 The program's two courses are offered in conjunction with St. Petersburg State University.

-"Russian Culture Past and Present" (RUSS 3601) is worth 3 hours of credit.
+"Russian Culture Past and Present" (RUSS 3601) is worth 3 credits at CU.
 It has been approved for historical context in the Arts and Sciences core curriculum.
 The class introduces you to Russian culture from the 9th century to the present through lectures about Russian literature, folklore, art, architecture, and music.
 It is taught by the program director, CU-Boulder Professor Artemi Romanov.
 Lectures will be given two hours per day, Monday through Friday.
 All lectures are in English.
 A journal and term paper (written after returning from St. Petersburg) are required for the course.
 A detailed course syllabus is available from the program director.

 Field trips include visits to palaces, museums, churches, and other important cultural sites.
 There will also be several trips to sites outside St. Petersburg, such as the historic city of Novgorod and Valaam Island.

-For detailed dates and information about arrival and departure, see the Program Specific Handbook at the bottom of this page.
+The program usually begins in mid-May and ends in late June.
 You can stay in Russia or travel once the program has ended.
 If you plan to return to Boulder immediately after the program ends, you will have time to enroll in the "B" term of CU-Boulder's summer semester.

-Undergraduate Research Opportunity Program (UROP) Grants: (up to $2400/project) for undergraduate research or creative work projects including projects while studying abroad.
+Undergraduate Research Opportunity Program (UROP) Grants: (up to $2,400/project) for undergraduate research or creative work projects including projects while studying abroad.
 Application, detailed descriptions, project archive (to get project ideas) are available on the UROP website.
 Application deadline is EARLY - usually in late February/early March.